 About Simon W. Bowmaker

-Hello, I am a Clinical Associate Professor of Economics at the Stern School of Business, New York University, where I teach a broad range of microeconomics courses in the undergraduate and MBA programs.
-Prior to joining NYU in 2007, I taught for several years at the University of Edinburgh and held visiting teaching positions at Florida State University, State University of New York at Buffalo, University of Colorado Denver, Georgia Institute of Technology, and Queensland University of Technology in Australia.
-More recently, whilst at Stern, I have also taught at the University of Texas at Austin and Stanford University.
+Hello, I am a Clinical Professor of Economics at the Stern School of Business, New York University, where I teach a broad range of applied microeconomics courses in the undergraduate and MBA programs.
+Prior to joining NYU in 2007, I taught for several years at the University of Edinburgh, and held visiting teaching positions at Florida State University, State University of New York at Buffalo, University of Colorado Denver, Georgia Institute of Technology, and Queensland University of Technology.
+Whilst at NYU, I have also taught at the University of Texas at Austin, Stanford University, Imperial College London, and the London School of Economics and Political Science.

 I was born and raised in Sunderland, England, and remain a die-hard fan of the Black Cats.